cudmore/PyMapManager/readme.md

 PyMapManager is Python package to load and visualize time-series annotations created in Map Manager.
 The workflow is to use the Igor Pro version of <A HREF="http://blog.cudmore.io/mapmanager/">Map Manager</A> to create annotated time-series.
 Then, use the PyMapManager Python package to easily perform additional visualization and analysis.

-Please see the main [PyMapManager][PyMapManager] documentation website.
+Please see the main [PyMapManager](http://blog.cudmore.io/PyMapManager) documentation website.

 ## PyMapManager Python package